Explore Meshline

 The trigger is a lead, ticket, order, payment, data sync, approval, or internal request enters the operating layer.
 That trigger should not vanish inside a tool, spreadsheet, inbox, dashboard, or model output.
 It should become a structured event with ownership and control.
 When teams skip that step, people become the integration layer.
 They refresh tabs, forward messages, interpret ambiguous records, and carry risk in their heads.

-A practical definition should therefore include four pieces: the event that starts the workflow, the owner who is accountable, the exception path that protects the business, and the outcome that proves the process worked.
+For Automation Infrastructure: Build the Operating Layer First, a practical definition should therefore include four pieces: the event that starts the workflow, the owner who is accountable, the exception path that protects. the business, and the outcome that proves the process worked.
 That is the difference between a searchable phrase and a working operating model.

 Useful references for the technical or category background include AWS event-driven architecture, Google Cloud Workflows, Azure Logic Apps.
 Those sources help explain the surrounding ecosystem, but the operational question remains the same: what happens inside the business after the signal appears?